-For example: if a coffee table doubles up as a storage unit or desk (like a lid-top coffee table) you might be persuaded to invest in something larger.
+For example: if a coffee table doubles up as a storage unit or desk (like a lift-top coffee table) you might be persuaded to invest in something larger.
 Similarly, McCowan-Hill shares other features which may influence your purchasing decision:

 - Storage space: Organizational features like drawers, bins, and shelves are ideal for storing magazines, pillows, blankets, remotes, and anything else to help keep your living room clutter-free.